-Associate of Science Nursing Bridge (AA93) Degree
+Associate of Science Nursing Bridge Degree

 The two-year associate-level nursing program is a sequence of courses designed to prepare students for positions in the nursing profession.
-The curriculum is designed to produce highly-trained, technically advanced, 2023-2025 Degree Programs 113 Degree Programs competent, and caring individuals who are prepared to practice professional nursing in a variety of health care settings.
+The curriculum is designed to produce highly-trained, technically advanced, competent, and caring individuals who are prepared to practice professional nursing in a variety of health care settings.
 The purpose of the program is to provide the learner with the necessary knowledge, skills, and attitude to practice competently and safely as a beginning nurse generalist in a variety of acute and long-term care settings.
 The nurse is viewed as a caring, holistic person who possesses critical thinking/problem-solving skills, integrity, accountability, a theoretical knowledge base, refined psychomotor skills, and a commitment to life-long learning.
 Program graduates receive an Associate of Science in Nursing (ASN) degree.
 Graduates are then eligible to apply and take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Upon successful completion of the NCLEX-RN and licensure by the Georgia Board of Nursing, graduates are employable as registered nurses in a variety of settings.

 Curriculum Outline (61 hours)

-General Education Core 15
+General Ed Core 15

 ENGL 1101